GTMStack

 Create a pinned post in the channel with the briefing doc link, the booth rotation schedule, the meeting schedule, and emergency contacts (venue, hotel, AV support).
 Pin it on day one and tell everyone to check pinned items first before asking questions.

-For time-sensitive communications during the event — “The VP of Marketing at [Target Account] just walked into the booth, need an SE now” — use direct messages or a small group chat with the booth captain and available demo-ers.
+For time-sensitive communications during the event, like “The VP of Marketing at [Target Account] just walked into the booth, need an SE now,” use direct messages or a small group chat with the booth captain and available demo-ers.
 The main channel is for information sharing; direct messages are for action requests.

 Run a quick 10-minute standup in the event channel each morning before the floor opens.
 The event lead posts: today’s schedule, any changes from yesterday’s plan, priority accounts to watch for, and the day’s targets.
 Each team member replies with a thumbs up to confirm they’ve read it.
 Simple, fast, and it ensures nobody starts the day uninformed.